Homebrew/legacy-homebrew/README.md

 2. `bin/server_deploy.sh <environment>` -- this packages the job server along with config files and pushes it to the remotes you have configured in `<environment>.sh`
 3. On the remote server, start it in the deployed directory with `server_start.sh` and stop it with `server_stop.sh`

+The `server_start.sh` script uses `spark-submit` under the hood and may be passed any of the standard extra arguments from `spark-submit`.

 NOTE: by default the assembly jar from `job-server-extras`, which includes support for SQLContext and HiveContext, is used.
 If you face issues with all the extra dependencies, consider modifying the install scripts to invoke `sbt job-server/assembly` instead, which doesn't include the extra dependencies.